aspose-words/Aspose.Words-Documentation/java/developer-guide/rendering/converting-to-fixed-page-format/specify-layout-options/_index.md

 ﻿---
-title: Specify Layout Options – Aspose.Words for Java
+title: Specify Layout Options in Java
 articleTitle: Specify Layout Options
 linktitle: Specify Layout Options
 description: "Aspose.Words for Java allows you to create output documents with various layouts, depending on the parameters specified in the Document."